The Gm chord on the guitar

 • Build the two arpeggios

-• Build all scales
+• Build all relevant minor scales

 • Try them in songs

-The final point is the most important.
+That last point is the most important.

 The Gm Chord | Related Pages